Fermenting with Botrytis 101

 - >80% rot on clusters: wine is commercially unacceptable

 The paper concluded, although not tested, that greater than 40% rot on clusters would create a wine in the range of low quality to commercially unacceptable.
-I think it’s reasonable to evaluate your crop, regardless of disease or rot infestation, and decide if it is worth the time and finances to ferment the received crop.
+It is reasonable for winemakers and cellar assistants to evaluate incoming fruit, regardless of disease or rot infestation, and decide if it is worth the time and finances to ferment the received crop.

 Create a sorting table and sort through diseased fruit

-This, I know, is easier said than done, especially if the winery is not set up with a sorting table.
-However, taking the time at harvest to carefully pull out diseased fruit can save you a lot of time and effort during and after fermentation.
-Remember that the rot organisms will impart themselves on the wine as it ferments, causing changes in the aroma and flavor composition and depleting the varietal characters that we work for each year.
-The goal is to minimize those potential flavor losses as much as possible in order to enhance the quality of your wine.
+Investing in a sorting table may be an integral part in many winery's standard operating procedures during harvest operations.
+However, if the winery is not set up with a sorting table, taking the time at harvest to carefully pull out diseased fruit manually can save a lot of time and effort during and after fermentation.
+Remember that the rot organisms will impart characteristics on the wine as it ferments, causing changes in the aroma and flavor composition and depleting the varietal characters associated with properly ripened grapes.
+The goal in removing diseased fruit prior to fermentation is to minimize the influence of disease-associated attributes on the wine by reducing the amount of contact the product has with diseased component.

 Do NOT contaminate clean fruit with rot infested fruit

 Simple cleaning and sanitizing protocols need to be utilized when dealing with rotted fruit.
 Washing off crusher/destemmers with hot water is not enough to decontaminate the processing equipment from the rot infestation.
-There are a few simple things you can do to install proper sanitation:
+There are a few easy steps wineries can integrate into harvesting operations to minimize the potential for disease contamination:

 - If you are processing more than 1 variety in 1 day, process the cleanest fruit first.
 You should end with the “dirtiest” fruit.

 - Wash and sanitize all equipment prior to use.
-There’s no point in allowing dead bugs, old mildews, and dirt hit your product.
+There’s no point in allowing dead bugs, old mildews, and dirt in your product.
+This practice decreases the potential risk that can be detrimental to wine quality as soon as grapes get to the processing area.

-- Wash off equipment in between lots of grapes.
+- Physically wash off equipment in between lots of grapes.
 This is just good practice.
-Use water to initially clean leftover fruit and debris from the processing equipment, and then properly sanitize.
-In our research winery, we use a citric acid/SO2 rinse, but you can also use commercial sanitizers.
+Use water to initially clean leftover fruit and debris from the processing equipment, and manually scrub off any debris before properly sanitizing equipment.
+In our research winery, we use a citric acid/SO2 rinse, but you can also use commercial cleaners and sanitizers.
 If the sanitizer requires a neutralizing agent or water rinse, make sure you do this before putting in the next lot of fruit.
-And always follow supplier safety instructions.
+Always follow supplier safety instructions.

 - Make sure you take the time to properly wash and sanitize processing equipment at the end of the day.
-This keeps your equipment in good condition and minimizes chances for any external contamination.
+This keeps your equipment in good condition, reduces biofilm formation, and minimizes chances for any external contamination.

 With whites and reds, limit contact time with the skins